17 Tactics to Create Engaging & SEO-Friendly Content

 - Searchers must find the content.

-- The content must engage.
+- The content must engage those readers.

 For long-term success, one element can’t go on without the other.
-When correctly implemented, both combine to create the strongest digital content possible – the optimal solution for ROI.
+When correctly implemented, both combine to create the strongest digital content possible – and the optimal solution for ROI.

-And this ROI compounds because strong organic content gets stronger with each free click, whereas even the best PPC ad needs continuous investment for success.
+This ROI compounds because strong content performs better with each organic click, whereas even the best PPC ad needs continuous investment for success.

-The step-by-step tactics above are the proverbial roadmap for creating successful content in any business, regardless if it’s product or service based, or a news organization that thrives on quality traffic for advertising dollars.
+The step-by-step tactics above are the proverbial roadmap for creating successful content in any business, regardless of whether it’s product or service-based, or a news organization that thrives on quality traffic for advertising dollars.

 Engaging and SEO-friendly content is proven; don’t skimp on it.